• Skip to main content

 These days, of course, you don’t have to get inside a house to study its floor plan.
 You can go to the realtor’s website and take the slide-show walk-through.
 After that you can go to Google Maps and stroll up and down the street.

-Peter and Emily are looking for a house to buy – in faraway Minneapolis.
+Peter and Emily are looking for a house to buy – in the faraway Midwest.
 Jon and I flew in to do some house-hunting with them a few weeks ago.
 That was fun, but, truth be told, we could have gotten almost as good a tour of those same houses without ever leaving home – just by going on line.

 Peter has been sending us links to other houses, and – major confession coming up here – I spent all of last weekend (and I mean the whole weekend) touring houses on line.
 Bathrooms, back yards, laundry rooms, garages.